brewlabs/sendpress/readme.txt

 * Simple editor.
 With an html-free experience
 * Easy to use theme styler with ability to create a default style
 * Stat tracking for each email: clicks, opens and unsubscribes.
-Bounces and report details will be available as [add-ons](http://sendpress.com/) soon.
+Bounce handling and report details with [SendPress Pro](http://sendpress.com/).
 * Add a subscription form as a sidebar widget or in your pages
-* Send with your web host or Gmail with more to come.
+* Send with your web host or Gmail for free (Mandrill, Sendgrid, Amazon SES and more with PRO).
-* Extensible with many [add-ons](http://sendpress.com/).
-Coming Soon.
 * Developer friendly with dozens of actions and filters

 More information at [SendPress.com](http://sendpress.com/).